-Connects to the power status indicator on the chassis front panel.
-The LED is on when the system is operating.
-The LED keeps blinking when the system is in S1 sleep state.
-The LED is off when the system is in S3/S4 sleep state or powered off (S5).
+System Status LED Connects to the power status indicator on the chassis front panel.
+The LED S0 On is on when the system is operating.
+The LED keeps blinking when the sys- S1 Blinking tem is in S1 sleep state.
+The LED is off when the system is in S3/S4 sleep S3/S4/S5 Off state or powered off (S5)